u-blox/ubxlib/README.md

-IMPORTANT IMPORTANT IMPORTANT: at the end of January we will make changes to the platform directory structure, bringing the SDK up to the top level.
-A preview of what this might look like can be seen in the `preview_platform_restructure_do_not_use` branch.
+IMPORTANT IMPORTANT IMPORTANT: in release 0.8.0 the structure of the `port/platform` directory has been changed.

 ![u-blox logo](./readme_images/ublox-logo.png)